QubitPi/management-blogs/_posts/2024-05-09-spring-mgmt.md

 </dependency>
 ```

-The test that checks if all Beans in the Spring application context are loaded is the following:
+[Taking `@SpringBootTest` as an example](#webmvctestmycontrollerclass-or-springboottest), The test that checks if all
+Beans in the Spring application context are loaded is the following:

 ```groovy
 @SpringBootTest